 - A single event on any device.

 - Any event on a specified device.

 - Combinations of events on combinations of devices.
-Where overlap occurs, the most specific
+Where overlap occurs, the SRL calls all applicable event handlers.

-event handler is called.

-Event notification is implemented using the sr_waitevt() function.
+Event notification is implemented using the $sr_waitevt()$ function.
 The application defines the function(s) that will be called when an event occurs on a device.
-Events are not received by the process until the sr_waitevt() function is called.
-When an event occurs (or has previously occurred) on the device, the appropriate event handler for the event is called before sr_waitevt() returns.
+Events are not received by the process until the $sr_waitevt()$ function is called.
+When an event occurs (or has previously occurred) on the device, the appropriate event handlers for the event are called before $sr_waitevt()$ returns.